Jatin-Pat/MAIS-202/README.md

 # MAIS-202
-Sentiment analysis for financial news
+Welcome to Sentiment Analysis for Financial News!